 What to do: Guard your time so that it works for you, not against you.

-All of these 5 points come back to number 1 – mindset.
+All of these 5 points can stop you making changes to help your IBS, but come back to number 1 – mindset.
 If your mindset if focused, then your sleep, energy, money & time become priorities.

 Direction gives you a much greater chance of reaching your goal.